jlroo/node-app/README.md

   mongo:
     image: mongo
     volumes:
-      - /data/mongodb/db:/data/db
+      - /data/mongodb/db:/data/db     # <- DB PATH DOCKER IMAGE TO HOST
 ```

-After creating the compose.yml file we are ready to deploy the compose File to a the Cluster.
-If we are inside
-the app directory: `ecs-cli compose up` We can also enter the full path to the YAML file: `ecs-cli compose --file docker-compose.yml up`
+After creating the docker-compose.yml file we are ready to deploy it to the Cluster.
+Now if we are inside the app directory, just type: `ecs-cli compose up` or we can also enter the full path to the YAML file: `ecs-cli compose --file docker-compose.yml up`

 You should see a similar output: